aidanmelen/terraform-kubernetes-confluent-platform/examples/pre_existing_crds/README.md

 ## Prerequisites

-The Confluent for Kubernetes CRDs must exist on the cluster before the first Terraform apply of the Confluent Platform.
-Create the CRDs with:
+The Confluent for Kubernetes CRDs must installed on the Kubernetes cluster before the first Terraform apply of the Confluent Platform.
+Install the CRDs with:

 ```bash
 make install-cfk-crds